Communication – Aphasia

 • Can I join in on social situations?

-• Do I need any supports to help me communicate (for example: a computer, communication board, aphasia group)?
+• Do I need any special supports (for example: a computer or communication board) to help me communicate?

 Where to get more information, help and support: